Oldwick, Staten Island, NY

 Last verified:

-Oldwick Neighborhood Market Intelligence
+Oldwick Neighborhood Overview

 Oldwick is a small, serene residential neighborhood nestled within the larger Todt Hill area of Staten Island, New York.
 Known for its winding, tree-lined streets, rolling hills, and spacious properties, it offers a distinctly suburban and secluded atmosphere that feels worlds away from the bustle of Manhattan.
 The area is part of Staten Island's famed "Greenbelt," a vast network of protected woodlands, which contributes significantly to its tranquil, rustic character.
 Its elevated location provides some homes with stunning views of the surrounding borough and beyond.